Melissa Data Quality Platforms

 Right to Know and Access

-You have the right to confirm whether or not we are processing your personal data and to access that personal data.
+You have the right to confirm whether we are processing your personal data and, subject to successful identity verification, to access a copy of that data.

 Right to Correct Inaccuracies